 Among the many functions that FINRA performs, its primary responsibilities are to oversee securities trading representatives and branch offices, as well as brokerage firms.
 If it relates to securities and securities trading, FINRA oversees it.

 Because the group is essentially the securities authority, it manages the Central Registration Depository (CRD).
 The CRD maintains records for all securities trades, both for companies and for individual representatives.
 It also must take the lead in any market trading disputes and act as a mediator through which resolutions can be reached.
 When disputes arise, a panel is put together, hears from all parties involved, and then makes a final ruling which all parties must adhere to.

 FINRA is also responsible for facilitating the licensing of representatives who trade securities or offer trading services.

 Significance of the National Association of Securities Dealers

 The National Association of Securities Dealers is significant as the predecessor of FINRA, the current regulatory body overseeing all securities trade.
 Today, FINRA helps to ensure that each individual or agency participating in securities trading follows the protocols established by the SEC.

 The NASD also offers a one-stop-shop in terms of getting resolutions to trade disputes.
 Disputes brought before a FINRA panel are conducted in much the same way that a traditional court case would be handled; however, the costs are significantly cheaper.

 We hope you enjoyed reading CFI’s explanation of the National Association of Securities Dealers (otherwise known today as FINRA).
-CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: